 Technology is at the heart of much of what happens at Philadelphia University.
 In fact, a sophisticated technological infrastructure supports the entire University community.
 The network provides high-speed wired (1 gigabit) and wireless (a,b,g,n) service throughout campus, from residence halls and administrative offices to classrooms and labs.
 The University network and email systems support nearly all wired and wireless devices.

 The campus has nearly 1,200 University-owned desktop computers connected to the network.
 Through the Microsoft Office 365 service, each student receives an email account that includes 50 GB of mail space.
 A number of academic programs such as graphic design, digital design, industrial design and architecture are assigned enhanced network storage space.
 All students are provided with University network drive space and can obtain additional storage space through the Office 365 agreement.
 Students are also provided with space for hosting their own University-related website.

 Philadelphia University is a technology-rich environment.
-Both the departmental and general-purpose computing labs provide an extensive array of software applications including AutoCAD, 3ds Max, CINEMA 4D, Rhino and SketchUp.
-Industrial and digital design students are required to use applications such as Final Cut Suite, Maya, SolidWorks, and Adobe titles such as Photoshop, Illustrator, InDesign, Acrobat and After Effects.
+Both the departmental and general-purpose computing labs provide an extensive array of software applications including AutoCAD, 3ds Max, CINEMA 4D, Rhino, and SketchUp.
+Industrial and interactive design students are required to use applications such as Final Cut Suite, Maya, SolidWorks, and Adobe titles such as Photoshop, Illustrator, InDesign, Acrobat and After Effects.
 Desktop computing equipment in these specialized programs is on an aggressive migration cycle that provides hardware upgrades and new equipment every 24 months.

 The Office of Information Resources (OIR) provides a broad range of support for faculty and students including a comprehensive Technology Help Desk operating nearly 100 hours per week, a team of analysts devoted to desktop and computing lab support, and resources delivered from more than 60 enterprise servers operating around the clock.